Cheezmeister/www.luchenlabs.com/src/content/words/programming.draft.md

 - Control concepts (which give rise to algorithms) such as branching, iteration, recursion, parallelization
 - Data concepts (which give rise to design patterns) such as pointers, composition, containers and typing

 A programming *[paradigm][]* is a set of both control and data constructs that work reasonably well together and are frequently found snuggling together in the form of a particular language.
-Functional, procedural, and declarative paradigms are highly influential in modern programming, and although Object Oriented Programming gets all the attention, it's really just a particular formulation of those three.
+Functional, procedural, and declarative paradigms are highly influential in modern programming.
+Object Oriented Programming gets all the attention but it's really just a particular formulation of those three.
 You'll want to master them before you begin to truly grok OOP.
 I mean, hell, the very definition of a *class* is data plus controlling code.

 Coding concepts are inextricably tied to programming languages that embody them, and so it's not feasible to study them "purely", as divorced from languages.
 Still, you should pay special attention to the concepts exposed in your language of choice, and challenge yourself on occasion to bend a language into using a concept it wasn't designed for.